organisciak/dissertation/document/4_posterior_objective.md

 but there is not enough evidence to reject the null hypothesis of equal distributions.
 Thus, for this the setting of cultural heritage retrieval relevance judgments, dwell time alone is insignificant to performance (Wilcoxon rank sum $p=0.064$; $p=0.154$ when excluding extreme outliers).

-However, dwell time considered alongside the order or task completion (i.e. how much time was spent on the first task?
+However, dwell time considered alongside the order or task completion (i.e., how much time was spent on the first task?
 On the second?) tells a more complete story.

 Consider first the amount of time that is spent on each $n^{th}$ task.
 Pairwise Wilcoxon Rank Sum tests show that the amount of time spent on the first rating in a set is significantly different from all other ratings ($p<0.001$, with Bonferroni adjustment), as were all pairwise comparisons with the second rating in a set ($p=0.02$ vs order 3, $p<0.001$ vs all others; Bonferroni adjustment).